Mary Scott Community Orchard

 Growth is best in fertile loam, but it will tolerate clay or dryer conditions.
 It is somewhat drought resistant, but the entire plant may wilt if the soil becomes too dry in strong sunlight.
 Uncommon in the wild, it is readily available commercially, and the seed is often used in land restoration.
 Echinacea species were used by Native Americans for medicinal purposes and are still used today in herbal medicine and tea.

-Copyright © 2022 Mary Scott Community Orchard - All Rights Reserved.
+Copyright © 2025 Mary Scott Community Orchard - All Rights Reserved.

-Powered by GoDaddy Website Builder
+Powered by

 This website uses cookies.

-We use cookies to analyze website traffic and optimize your website experience.
-By accepting our use of cookies, your data will be aggregated with all other user data.
+Cooking help us understand and optimize your orchard website experience.
+By accepting the use of cookies, your data will be aggregated with other user data.

 Accept